gnies/multi_match/README.md

 # Multi-Match

 This repository includes a Python package to perform object-based multi-color colocalization analysis on super-resolution microscopy data using tools from optimal transport.
-Its algorithms are based on a soon to be published article called "MultiMatch: Geometry-Informed Colocalization in Multi-Color Super-Resolution Microscopy" by Julia Naas, Giacomo Nies, Housen Li, Stefan Stoldt, Bernhard Schmitzer, Stefan Jakobs and Axel Munk.
+Its algorithms are based on the following article:

+Naas J, Nies G, Li H, Stoldt S, Schmitzer B, Jakobs S, Munk A. "MultiMatch: geometry-informed colocalization in multi-color super-resolution microscopy."
+Commun Biol 7, 1139 (2024). https://doi.org/10.1038/s42003-024-06772-8

 #### Pip installation